Last date modified: 2026-Jun-29

 • Phase—displayed if the archive job is in Validation, Restoring or Reporting phase.

-ARM job is divided into three main phases that are comprised of multiple stages.
+Each ARM job consist of three main phases, each containing multiple stages.
 You can click on a phase to expand all stages inside.
 Stages in a phase are executed simultaneously.

 Job phases and stages